 Moderation is key.
 So I would try to put a serving of nuts in a small plastic bag and take it with you.
 When you get hungry and need a snack, that would be great.
 And you won’t eat too many because you only packed a serving.
 Hope you like this idea!

-10lbsass asked: Hi!
+10lbsass said: Hi!
 I workout regularly and i've been seeing results in my stomach, and now i'm hoping to move on to my butt.
 Squats never seem to work for me, I have the correct form but i never feel it in my butt only in my thighs.
 I have a flat/small butt but i want to make it rounder.
 I know i can't change the size but i'm just trying to make it a little perkier haha.
 Are there any other really effective moves?
 Thanks in advance! xoxo.
 Great Blog!

 Well first off, I would ask a trainer or anyone who knows how to do the squat to watch your form.
 It’s possible that you are relying too much on your quads and not enough on your glutes.
 That being said, there are plenty of other exercises for your glutes!
 Here’s two: